Atul-Rathour/EmployWiseAssignment/README.md

    - More advanced user management
    - Role-based access control

+## Live Demo

+You can access the live demo of this project at: [EmployWise Assignment](https://employ-wise-assignment-seven.vercel.app/)

+The application is hosted on Vercel for easy access and demonstration of the features.

 ## License

 This project is open source and available under the [MIT License](LICENSE).